 Oh, and your friends, family, and fur-babies, they would probably love some quality time with you as well!

-Each member of the Rebel Office team is living their dream work-lives, from the comfort of our own homes, hotels, and cafes as are the majority of our boss-sisters in The Collective.
+Each member of the Rebel Office team is living their dream work-lives, from the comfort of our own homes, hotels, and cafes as are the majority of our boss-sisters that are part of our community.

 So, let’s get down to business.